-90% of students were accepted by their first choice of University.
+91% of students were accepted by their first choice of University.
 28% of students gained a place at a Russell Group University.
-100% of medicine and veterinary applicants achieved their offer..
+100% of medicine and veterinary applicants achieved their offers.
 Sociology, Maths and Chemistry and Geography all in the top 15% nationally.

-Maths and science results continue to be a huge strength for the school with over 70% of Maths students regularly gaining a grade A, A or B, with around a third usually gaining A or A. The sciences also secure superb results, with over half of the chemistry and biology students typically securing a grade B or above and over a quarter of the biologists and a third of the chemists achieving either a grade A or A. These results have enabled many students over the years to move on to maths and science courses, including medicine and veterinary science at the prestigious Russell Group universities.
+Maths results continue to be a huge strength for the school, with 71% of students achieving a grade A, A or B on the new maths A Level qualification.
+We are extremely pleased that a third of our A Level mathematicians achieved grade A or A. The sciences have also achieved superb results with over half of all chemistry and biology students securing a grade B or above, and over a quarter of the biologists and a third of the chemists achieved either a grade A or A. These results have enabled many of these students to move on to study maths and sciences at the highest level at the prestigious Russell Group universities.